makma/fingerprintjs.com/content/index/gaming.md

   ctaHref: https://dashboard.fingerprintjs.com/signup
   openCtaNewTab: false
 cardSection:
-  title: "Stop fraud by adding fingerprinting to your tech stack:"
+  title: Stop gaming fraud by adding fingerprinting to your tech stack
-  subtitle: ""
+  subtitle: "Fraud in online gaming can be challenging to prevent as players are
+    be highly incentivized to cheat.
+Accurate visitor identification empowers developer teams to identify and mitigate threats from the login screen to payment. "
   cards:
     - icon: /img/uploads/account_fraud.png
       title: Eliminate account takeover attempts